Green and Resilient European Excellence Network for Smart MED SMEs

 - During the 3-year programme, three calls for funding were organised to support 25 individual projects with a total budget of €2.4 million.

 - This project will be relevant to set up collaboration initiatives in the textile sector focusing on sustainability, in particular identifying solution for establishing sustainable business development practices for SME and for the development of value chains and setting up transnational cooperation patterns.
-(EN), Italian PNRR projects
+(FR), Italian PNRR projects

 - Italy has developed the PNRR (Piano Nazionale di Ripresa e Resilienza), leveraging the European Recovery and Resilient Facility, REACT-EU and the Next Generation EU programme.
 In particular, Mission 4, dedicated to Education and Research, includes multiple investments that have the potential to create synergies with the proposed project.
 (EN), Italian PNRR projects